MKWC-RP/Typing-Bot/README.md

 # Typing-Bot
+This is a typing bot which types the words in the site "10fastfingers.com".
+It uses the Selenium Module present in python which can be installed through pip commands.
-This a typing bot developed in python using Selenium Module. it uses a chromedriver which needs to be installed and the directory needs to be mention where it is stored in the code.
+A chromedriver needs to be installed and the directory where it is installed should be noted.
+After installing Selenium and noting the correct path of the chromedriver in the code.
+It is ready to run